JFan1997/CPSim/docs/source/index.rst

 Simulation and Security Toolbox for Cyber-Physical Systems

-If you use CPSim in your work, please use one of the following references:
+If you use CPSim in your work, please cite one of the following references:

 .. code::